Crawl Spaces and Crawl Space Encapsulation

-The CleanSpace Crawl Space Encapsulation System's products are specially designed to prevent crawl space moisture by encapsulating the crawl space with its vapor barrier, closing the crawl space vents, and conditioning the space.
-Your home and crawlspace just got healthier.
+The CleanSpace Crawl Space Encapsulation System’s products are specifically designed to prevent crawl space moisture by encapsulating the crawl space with it’s vapor barrier, conditioning the space, and in some cases closing off the majority of the vents to create energy efficiency.

 Crawl Space Vapor Barrier